20220826/MattResearchRepo/Reflections/Reflectdoc.md

 ### Which parts of this course made you feel doubtful of your own innate ability?

 ### What is a fixed mindset?

+In a fixed mindset, people believe their basic qualities, like their intelligence or talent, are simply fixed traits.
+They spend their time documenting their intelligence or talent instead of developing them.
+They also believe that talent alone creates success—without effort.”

 ### What is something kind you have done for someone else?